telegram-bot-rb/telegram-bot/README.md

 - Handle and retry network and other errors with queue adapter.
 - ???

+Instead of performing request instantly client serializes it, pushes to queue, and immediately return control back.
+The job is then fetched with a worker and real API request is performed.
+And this all is absolutely transparent for the app.

 To enable this mode add `async: true` to bot's and botan's config.
 For more information and custom configuration check out [docs](http://www.rubydoc.info/github/telegram-bot-rb/telegram-bot/master/Telegram/Bot/Async) or [source](https://github.com/telegram-bot-rb/telegram-bot/blob/master/lib/telegram/bot/async.rb).

+Be aware of some limitations:

+- Client will not return API response.
+- Sending files is not available in async mode [now], because them can not be serialized.

+To disable async mode for the block of code use `bot.async(false) { bot.send_photo }`.
+Yes, it's threadsafe too.

 ## Development